niksy/element-within-viewport/README.md

 Type: `String`
 Returns: `Boolean`

-Returns if element is partially visible in viewport or not.
+Returns if element is visible inside viewport or not.
+If you pass collection of more than one element, first element will be selected.

 You can pass threshold to have plugin check earlier for element presence (useful for lazy loading of media content).